 Under the CEFF, during 2009, the Company sold 1,824,941 shares of common stock to Kingsbridge Capital Limited, at an average per share price of approximately \$9.24, for gross proceeds of approximately \$16.9 million.
-Under the CEFF, during the three and six month periods ending June 30, 2010, the Company sold 406,744 shares of common stock to Kingsbridge Capital Limited, at an average per share price of approximately \$9.22, for gross proceeds of approximately \$3.75 million.
+Under the CEFF, during the nine month period ending September 30, 2010, the Company sold 406,744 shares of common stock to Kingsbridge Capital Limited, at an average per share price of approximately \$9.22, for gross proceeds of approximately \$3.75 million.
 A proportionate share of the CEFF originating expenses was allocated to these sales from deferred offering costs.
 Net of expenses, proceeds from the 2010 sales were approximately \$3.727 million.
 There were no sales under the CEFF in the same period a year earlier.

-As of June 30, 2010, 1,095,315 shares of common stock remain available for sale under the CEFF, exclusive of the 200,000 outstanding warrants held by Kingsbridge.
-As of June 30, 2010, legal, accounting, and other costs associated with this agreement approximating \$62 have been deferred and will be charged to equity as a reduction of future proceeds from the CEFF or operations should management decide to abandon the CEFF.
+As of September 30, 2010, there were 1,095,315 shares of common stock remaining available for sale under the CEFF, exclusive of the 200,000 outstanding warrants held by Kingsbridge.
+As of September 30, 2010, legal, accounting, and other costs associated with this agreement approximating \$62 have been deferred and will be charged to equity as a reduction of future proceeds from the CEFF or operations should management decide to abandon the CEFF.

 In May 2010, the Company filed a Form S-3 shelf registration statement for an indeterminate number of shares of common stock, warrants to purchase shares of common stock and units consisting of a combination thereof having an aggregate initial offering price not to exceed \$75 million.
 The registration statement was declared effective by the SEC on June 1, 2010 (File No. 333-167113).
-Management utilized this shelf registration statement in July 2010 by completing a public offering of 2,200,000 shares of the Company's common stock for aggregate gross proceeds of \$16.5 million (\$15.3 million approximate net proceeds to the Company) (refer to Note 12 for further details).
+On June 30, 2010, the Company entered into an underwriting agreement, relating to the public offering of 2,200,000 shares of the Company's common stock, at a price to the public of \$7.50 per share less underwriting discounts and commissions.
+The common stock was offered and sold pursuant to the Company's Prospectus dated June 1, 2010 and the Company's Prospectus Supplement filed with the Securities and Exchange Commission (the "SEC") on June 30, 2010, in connection with a takedown from the Company's effective shelf registration statement.
+The gross proceeds to the Company from the sale of the Common Stock totaled \$16.5 million.
+After deducting the underwriters' discounts and commissions and other estimated offering expenses payable by the Company, net proceeds were approximately \$15.3 million.
+This offering closed on July 6, 2010.
+Approximately \$58.5 million remains available under the Company's 2010 shelf registration statement as of September 30, 2010.

-As of June 30, 2010, the Company had 45,000,000 shares of \$0.001 par value common stock authorized and 23,030,535 shares issued and outstanding; and 10,000,000 shares of \$0.10 par value preferred stock authorized with no preferred shares issued and outstanding.
-The authorized common stock was increased to include the additional 15,000,000 shares of common stock that the stockholders voted to authorize at the Company's 2010 Annual Meeting of Stockholders on April 30, 2010.
+As of September 30, 2010, the Company had 45,000,000 shares of \$0.001 par value common stock authorized and 25,230,535 shares issued and outstanding; and 10,000,000 shares of \$0.10 par value preferred stock authorized with no preferred shares issued and outstanding.